NETWAYS/gitlab-training/day2/01_Workflows/09_Rebase_Squash.md

 # More Hints: Force Push in shared branch, what now?

 * You pulled the 3 commits now being squashed in master.
-* Your colleage force pushed the branch with 1 squashed commit.
+* Your colleague force pushed the branch with 1 squashed commit.
 * You cannot rebase anymore.
 * Instead, you need to reset your local branch to the remote branch base.